ryzheboka/taskana-doc/new-doc-structure/first-example/docs/user-guide/getting-started/spring-boot-example.md

 ## Step 3: Add properties configuration

 ### Step 3a: Fill out ```application.properties```
 The example already has the configuration file ```application.properties```.
-You need to add following content into that file:
+It's a standard configuration file used by spring.
+You can read more about spring configuration in the [spring documentation](https://docs.spring.io/spring-boot/docs/current/reference/html/application-properties.html) You need to add following content into that file:

 ```
 logging.level.pro.taskana=INFO